-The course provides an opportunity for students with a good command of Hebrew to further their proficiency and understanding of modern Hebrew language in all its registers and in a variety of contexts.
-The course reviews the Hebrew verb system, but focuses more on complex sentence structure, register and vocabulary.
+The module provides an opportunity for students with a good command of Hebrew to further their proficiency and understanding of modern Hebrew language in all its registers and in a variety of contexts.
+The module reviews the Hebrew verb system, but focuses more on complex sentence structure, register and vocabulary.
 The students will encounter unedited Hebrew poetry and prose, as well as academic writing on a wide range of topics relating to Israeli culture and society.
 Communicative practice is established through listening to Israeli radio, lectures by native speakers and songs, and the students will be required to give short oral presentations dealing with a range of situations.

-The course provides students with an advanced knowledge of Hebrew and practice of using Hebrew in a variety of everyday situations.
+The module provides students with an advanced knowledge of Hebrew and practice of using Hebrew in a variety of everyday situations.
 It allows students to interact with Hebrew speakers in Hebrew and to use original Hebrew language sources.
 This provides students with a basis to approach research topics relating to modern Hebrew language, and its revival.

 Method of assessment

 - An oral exam testing competence and aural comprehension (20%)

 - One unseen written examination testing reading and writing skills and analytical knowledge of selected major structures in May-June (80%)

 The course will be based on: